mosip/mosip-infra/deployment/sandbox/README.md

     ```
     $ sh testing-upload-packet-registration-processor.sh
     ```
-1. Through Postman, perform post operation on this URL,
+1. Through Postman, perform post operation on the below URL,

 **_Note:_** _Replace <public_ip_address> with the public IP of your machine._
     ```